cosmosgame/save-the-world/content/articles/index.md

   - Integral Spirituality
     - Embrace all colors
     - Embrace all quadrants
-- Church of Turquoise
+- Healing/Personal Growth
-  - Focus on Love and Spirit
+  - Focus on Love
+  - What works?
+  - Personal growth mindset
+  - Principles
+    Core principles
       - Love
         - Mindful self compassion
+          -mirror work
+        - Everything is God (or the Universe)
         - What you don't love in others..
-    - Loving others as self
+        - Loving others as self (mirror work)
         - Preparation for Truth
       - Truth
+        - Seeker
+          - My relationships with truth
+            - Coyote
         - Mindfulness
         - Accountability
+          - Victim stories
+      - Change
+        - Accept that change is possible
+        - Accept that change is inevitable
+        - Creativity
+      - Body
+        - It all starts in the body
+        - Every emotion has a place in the body
+          - the body keeps the score
+        - Every organism is striving towards healing.
+Always.
+          - organicity
+    - Others
+      - Love + Truth = Curiosity
+      - Love + Change = Creativity
+      - Love + Body + Change = Gratitude
+      - Love + Truth + Change = Forgiveness
+      - Truth + Change + Body = Mindfulness
+      - Love + Truth + Body = Joy
+      - Truth + Body = Sacred now
+      - Change + Body = ?
+      - Love + Truth + Change + Body = Unity
-  - Healing
+    - Healing practices
+      - RAIN
       - Trust organicity
       - Trauma work
       - Personal growth
       - Service
+    - Structures for healing
+- Church of Turquoise
+  - Why it is now possible
+    - better model
+    - reclaiming spirituality
+    - healing and growth
+  - Goals
+    - Healing
+      - Focus on what works
+      - Generational trauma -- stop hurting children
+    - Working with all the colors
+      - add the missing blue
+      - helping people to find Turqoise
+  - Church of personal growth
+    - Establish practices (like karate does)
+  - Bring up our own leaders
+    - Build in feedback
+      - Address fear of doing harm
+    - Leader as servant mentality
+  - What is working
+    - HAI
+      - CSL
+    - MSC
+    - NVC
+    - Hakomi
+      - RAIN
+    - Cohousing
+      - Very green!
+      - better ways to raise our children
+      - consensus as a personal growth mechanism
+    - Medicine
   - Need to scale quickly
   - Governance
     - Need for new governance.
 Sociocracy?
     - Accountable
     - Evangelical

+- Todo
+  - Revolutionary Love
+  - Racism
+  - Loving the Unlovable
+  - Group vs. Individual
+   - My experience
+    - Jewish, Japan, Personal Growth, Cohousing
+    - Most Americans don't understand group
+    - The need for group
+    - The need for structure
+  - Trauma
+    - Blocking us from growth
+    - Generational trauma
+  - Fundamentalism
+    - Regressed Blue?
+    - Hell
+    - Problem with Good and Evil
+  - Spirit
+    - The pain of the world
+    - Something bigger to let us bear it

 - Optional
   - New colors for Yellow and Turquoise
     - Black for yellow (absorbs all)